argonautproject/us-core-patient-data-feed/spec.md

   * Status changes affect the resource's usability or interpretation
   * Corrections or amendments modify the resource's meaning
 - `delete`: A resource has been deleted

+> **Note**:
+> 1. The `update` trigger might not fire for every FHIR-visible change.
+See descriptions in section 4.1.
+> 2. An `update` event may correspond to the first time a client sees a resource (e.g., if they were not previously authorized to access it) or the last time (e.g., if the resource has transitioned to a state where the client is no longer authorized to see it).
+> 3. When using `trigger=` filters, clients will typically include the `update` trigger alongside `create` and `delete`.
+Requesting only `create` or `delete` triggers could miss important changes.
+The primary value of trigger-based filtering comes in down-selecting based on finer-grained event codes that EHRs can overlay (see Section 4.3).